opitz/docker_multihost/README.md

 default.configuration
 ---------------------
-When running 'build_all.sh' this file will automatically be copied into the 'sites-enabled' folder - this is why it is crucial that the multihost.conf file is updated with correct information during the initial build using build_all.sh.
+When running 'build_all.sh' this file will automatically be copied into the 'sites-enabled' folder.

-It will be used by the 'deploy_vhost' command when creating a config file for the new VHOST.
-It needs to have the name 'default.configuration'.
+It will be used by the 'deploy_vhost' command when creating a config file for the new VHOST and it needs to have the name 'default.configuration'.

 multihost.conf
 --------------